 Eligibility:

-- Operational or training team members who are deemed competent in role to Responder and/or Team Leader level
+- Operational or training team members competent in role at Responder and/or Team Leader level

 - Candidates must be qualified to provide training within their organisation and have good working knowledge of; Lesson plans, risk assessment, exercise planning, briefing and debriefing